samtay/birdtalk/README.md

   - Change card flip to be a modal.
 Animate cards in/out from corners of screen between challenges.
 As card flies out, modal comes in with next button and stats.
 Modal should slide from bottom on mobile.
+  - Or, take a cue from Duolingo:
+    - Keep cards on screen, but highlight correct with green (and some subtle animation, maybe star(s) appear and then {fade,rotate, translate})
+    - slide modal up on mobile
+    - maybe web it slides up or just appears under cards but in a less modally way?
+    - This will fix the sizing issue on the flip card, as the button will no longer be on the card.
+Maybe have room to describe the sound just heard (mating call, song, etc.)
   - See https://codepen.io/designcouch/pen/obvKxm for modal animations
   - Keep in mind, many of this could possibly be purely tailwind css driven:
     - https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-sibling-state